ST VINCENT PARTNERS WITH USAID TO MODERNIZE ENERGY POLICY

 Government of St. Kitts and Nevis, SKELEC and Leclanché Commence Construction of Caribbean’s Largest Solar Generation and Storage SystemInnovative, fully integrated solar photovoltaic generation and lithium-ion battery energy storage system, will displace 30-35% of the islands’ diesel-generated baseload powerSustainable microgrid system to reduce CO2 emissions by more than 740,000 metric tons over 20 years.
 Government of St. Kitts and Nevis, SKELEC and Leclanché Commence Construction of Caribbean’s Largest Solar Generation and Storage SystemInnovative, fully integrated solar photovoltaic generation and lithium-ion battery energy storage system, will displace 30-35% of the islands’ diesel-generated baseload powerSustainable microgrid system to reduce CO2 emissions by more than 740,000 metric tons over 20 years.
 Upon completion, the St. Kitts project will be the largest solar generation and energy storage system in the Caribbean and a model for other island nations worldwide. [pdf]

-What percentage of Iceland's energy is renewable?
+What type of energy is used in Belarus?